Wednesday, 30 January 2013

 Daventry Town 0-0 Aylesbury

-After the game, it was a much quicker journey home, dropping off Anwar at 10.50, and getting back myself 25 minutes later.
+After the game, the journey home was much quicker, dropping off Anwar at 10:50 and getting back myself 25 minutes later.
 Though I was wide awake and didn't manage to get to sleep till 2am, not good when you have to wake up at 4.

 THE GROUND